lsheng-mel/MOYB-technical-test/README.md

    ### Automatic deployment
    ---

-   1. Create a GitHub repository to hold my codebase, and this is where my CI system will pull all resources from.
+   1. Create a GitHub repository to hold my codebase, and this is where my CI system will pull all sources from.
-   1. Make sure the docker configuration **Dockerfile** is included in the git repository(the content of **Dockerfile** is the same to the manual deployment process above).
+   2. Make sure the docker configuration **Dockerfile** is included in the git repository(the content of **Dockerfile** is the same to the manual deployment process above).
-   2. Create a **Amazon ECR** as the repositoy of all my container images.
+   3. Create a **Amazon ECR** as the repositoy of all my container images.
-   3. Create an Amazon ECS task defition that references the Docker image hosted in **AWS ECR**.
-My task definition (in JSON format)looks like below:
+   4. Create an **Amazon ECS** task defition that references the Docker image hosted in **AWS ECR**.
+My task definition (in JSON format) looks like below:
       ```
       {
 		  "executionRoleArn": null,